SparkPost/support-docs/content/momentum/4/add-remove-platform-nodes.md

 ---
-lastUpdated: "03/26/2020"
+lastUpdated: "05/21/2024"
 title: "Adding and Removing Platform Nodes"
-description: "This chapter describes how to add and remove a Platform node MTA Cassandra to and from an existing Momentum 4 2 cluster This section describes how to add a Platform node which involves installing the new node then making some manual configuration changes on the new node and on the..."
+description: "This chapter describes how to add and remove a Platform node MTA Cassandra to and from an existing Momentum 4 cluster"
 ---